EdernOllivierYves/ROBOT/README.md

 BR, EO.

+NB :  Please take care of the aluminium AU4G to make a prototype that is better to turn.

 PS :  Personally I am using to build the robot the makerbeam XL to set up the Portant and the feet of the robot.